 These fabrics all allow our bodies to breathe and have different, and great, properties!

-One argument among designers is: Which is more important, design or function?
+A common argument among designers is: Which is more important, design or function?

 In our eyes, a design that hasn't considered functionality is not a good design.
 A garment should be well thought through so that every function is super practical.
 Form (design) should follow function!